AdamStrojek/rust-agentai/README.md

 ## Examples

 For more examples, check out the [examples](https://docs.rs/agentai/latest/agentai/examples/) directory.
-You can build and run them using Cargo with the following command:
+To run an example, use the following command, replacing `<example_name>` with the name of the example file (without the `.rs` extension):

 ```bash
 cargo run --example <example_name>
 ```

-The <example_name> should match the filename of the example you want to run (without the file extension).
-For example, to run the example that includes the essential parts required to implement an AI agent, use:
+For instance, to run the `simple` example:

 ```bash
 cargo run --example simple